reubenstr/ElectroPup/README.md

 <img src="https://github.com/reubenstr/ElectroPup/blob/main/images/electro-pup-power-carrier-v1-render.png" width="800">

 The Power Carrier PCB provides a main on/off power switch and distributes power the the motor headers.
 The Power Carrier creates four CAN bus networks one for each leg.
-Solder on the jumpers can merge the front two networks and merge the back two networks to allow the use of a dual CAN controller Raspberry Pi hat.
+Solder jumpers allow merging the front two legs into a single network and the back two legs into another single network.

 ### Auxiliary Board